qwertie/LoycCore/essentials/messagesink.md

     private static readonly IMessageSink log = MessageSink.WithContext (System.Reflection.MethodBase.GetCurrentMethod().DeclaringType);

+If you want to do Type-specific filtering (e.g. filtering out Debug messages in cerrtain types but not others), Loyc.Essentials doesn't currently support that directly; you'd need to write some custom code.

 You'll also need `using Loyc` so that the extension methods are available.